DAOSquare/vesting-daocoment/docs/README.md

 ## Vesting <Badge type="warning" text="v0.7.0 Beta" vertical="top"/>

-Vesting is one of the modules of Incubator product, the main function of this module is a gateway for investors to convert shares into project Tokens, represented by NFT. users claim tokens during the unlocking cycle after acquiring NFT.
+The Vesting module realizes the release link of the project’s token in the incubator, which can help the project distribute tokens to investors more flexibly and safely according to the release rules stipulated in the agreement.

 [Official Website](vesting.daosquare.io)